Vyral/kristy-moore-recruiting/_posts/2019-03-14-points-to-know-if-you-want-to-guide-your-clients-through-a-transaction.md

 ---
 layout: post
-title: Points to Know if You Want to Guide Your Clients Through a Transaction
+title: Points to Know If You Want to Guide Your Clients Through a Transaction
-date: 2019-03-14 19:19:02
+date: 2019-03-14 19:19:00
 tags:
   - Real Estate
 excerpt: >-